Intangible assets: company reorganisations: transfer of UK trade between EU residents: further conditions

 As mentioned in CIRD42030, there are three further conditions to be satisfied before tax neutral treatment under CTA09/PART8/S819 is due:

 - A claim for the tax neutral treatment has to be made by both transferor and transferee company;

 - The intangible assets transferred must be chargeable intangible assets (CIRD20035) immediately before and after the transfer in the hands of the respective companies; AND

 - The transfer must be undertaken for bona fide commercial reasons, and must not form part of a scheme or arrangements where the main (or one of the main) purposes is avoidance of liability to CT, CG tax or income tax - see points to note below.

 Commercial purpose test - points to note

-Where a company submits tax computations on the basis that tax neutral treatment under paragraph 85 is available and there is no record of a clearance application, inspectors should send a report and the file to the Anti-Avoidance Group (Intelligence), Clearance and Counteraction Team.
+Where a company submits tax computations on the basis that tax neutral treatment under S819 is available and there is no record of a clearance application, inspectors should send a report and the file to the Anti-Avoidance Group (Intelligence), Clearance and Counteraction Team.